Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-02.md

 **Start Linting**

 Take a look at `index.js`.
-There should be some red lines hihglighting sections of your code.
+There should be some red lines highlighting sections of your code.
 These are linting errors.

-Move the cursor over these and you'll see notes from the linter telling your how your code doesn't meet the requirements of the style guide.
+Move the cursor over these and you'll see notes from the linter telling you how your code doesn't meet the requirements of the style guide.

 Your job id to figure these out and solve the problems.
-Your deeper and more important goal job is do your best to understand why profesionals would ask for these changes.
+Your deeper and more important goal job is to do your best to understand why professionals would ask for these changes.

 Take a look at the errors you see and answer these questions: